GabrielRaithz/robot-twitter-talker/README.md

 _run the it in different prompts _

 the listener is our "main" so you sould run this too
-- _node listener.js_
+- _ node listener.js _
-but as a consequence of the microservice architecture you can build it in any language and any plataform just consuming the same requisitions.
+As a consequence of the microservice architecture you can build it in any language and any plataform just consuming the same requisitions.

 the result will be something like this: